Ali-Noghabi/CPU-scheduling-simulation/docs/md/ShortestJobFirst.md

 ### Conclusion

-The Shortest Process Next (SPN) scheduling output is correct and aligns with the expected behavior of the algorithm:
+The Shortest Job Next (SJN) scheduling output is correct and aligns with the expected behavior of the algorithm:

 ```
-SPN (Shortest Process Next) Output:
+SJN (Shortest Job Next) Output:
 Time 0: Task 1 starts
 Time 4: Task 1 finishes
 Time 4: Task 4 starts